- Former Democratic Member of Congress

 Born in 1931 in Milwaukee, Wisconsin, Stark served in the U.S. Air Force for two years during the mid-1950s.
 He went on to earn an engineering degree from the Massachusetts Institute of Technology and an M.B.A. from UC Berkeley.
 In 1961 he founded a bank in the East Bay town of Fremont, attracting leftwing customers by mounting a giant peace symbol atop its headquarters.
 In 1963 he founded Security National Bank based in Walnut Creek, a successful enterprise that made him wealthy.

 In 1972 Stark spent money lavishly to win a congressional election in what was then California’s 8th district.
-He has been re-elected every two years since then, generally by comfortable margins.
-Due to redistricting, his district has changed numbers twice, from the 8th to the 9th in 1975, and to the 13th in 1993.
+He was re-elected every two years thereafter until 2012, when he lost his re-election bid to fellow Democrat Eric Swalwell, by a margin of 53.1 percent to 46.9 percent.
+Due to redistricting, his District changed numbers twice, from the 8th to the 9th in 1975, and to the 13th in 1993.

 Stark was a member of the Congressional Progressive Caucus in the House of Representatives until 2012.
-Americans for Democratic Action (ADA) consistently rates his voting record as between 95 and 100 percent on the left side of legislation.
-During the course of his legislative career, Stark has voted:
+Americans for Democratic Action (ADA) consistently rated his voting record as between 95 and 100 percent on the left side of legislation.
+For an overview of how Stark voted on a variety of key issues during the course of his legislative career, click here.